“I’m Hungry!” João declared to no one in particular. It was midday and we had yet to eat anything.

 Quickly I stepped to the windward rail, breathing deeply through my open mouth.
 My salivary glands were pumping out spit and I did my best to swallow it down.
 Not wanting to draw attention to myself, I gazed at the horizon as if admiring the scenery (not that there was anything to see).
 And there I stayed, praying for relief, while an awful battle raged inside of me.

 Please. . . not here. . . not now. . .
-I continued this little charade for several minutes, concentrating hard on a cloud, until I could feel myself back down from the edge.
-The seasickness passed — thank heaven! — but so too did any hope of having a problem free meal.
+I continued this little charade for several minutes, concentrating hard on a cloud, until I could feel myself backing down from the edge.
+The sickness passed — thank heaven! — but so too did any hope of having a problem free meal.

 Next chapter: Farinha